-- Schaumberg, R. L. & Mullen, E. (in press).
+- Schaumberg, R. L. & Mullen, E. (2017).
 From incidental harms to moral elevation: The positive effect of experiencing unintentional, uncontrollable, and unavoidable harms on perceived moral character.
-Journal of Experimental Social Psychology.
+Journal of Experimental Social Psychology, 73, 86-96.

 - Skitka, L. J., Bauman, C. W., & Mullen, E. (2004).
 Political tolerance and coming to psychological closure following the September 11, 2001, terrorist attacks: An integrative approach.
 Personality and Social Psychology Bulletin, 30, 743-756.

 - Skitka, L. J., & Mullen, E. (2002).
 The dark side of moral conviction.
 Analyses of Social Issues and Public Policy, 2, 35-41.

 - Skitka, L. J., & Mullen, E. (2002).
 Understanding judgments of fairness in a real-world political context: A test of the value protection model of justice reasoning.
 Personality and Social Psychology Bulletin, 28, 1419-1429.